TomasVotruba/php-arch-posts/page.markdown

 That's the problem, as programmers, we only get money for the time spent at work.
 When we go home after 5 PM, we don't care if the business will last the next summer.

 We care about ourselves.
-We pay rent and expect to live for the next year with the same quality, we pay for Spotify and expect it to give us enjoyable songs for the long term. **The business owner is like us - they pay us monthly and expect long term sustainability**.
+We pay rent and expect to live for the next year with the same quality, we pay for Spotify and expect it to give us enjoyable songs for the long term. **The business owner is like us---they pay us monthly and expect long term sustainability**.

+We need to learn to make a business case for the value of migrating to a new framework or language version.

 ### How to be One with the Business?